• Log in

 12 Proven Strategies for Email Personalization Success

-You must respect some accepted best practices when you want to get good email marketing results.
-Here are seven best practices to implement in your email marketing campaigns to get the benefits of personalization:
+You must respect some accepted best personalization techniques when you want to get good email marketing results.
+Here are twelve best practices to implement in your email marketing campaigns to get the benefits of personalization:

 1. Craft Personalized Subject Lines